EXCITING NEWS FOR FUTURE LEADERS IN BIOLOGY OF AGEING RESEARCH AND INDUSTRY !

 Participation costs cover local tuition fees, student insurance and joint educational activities.

-NOTE: For self-funded students admitted to the programme, a pre-registration fee of €1,000 must be paid within - (update to come) weeks after accepting their place in the programme.
-Please note that this fee is no-refundable in case of withdrawal.
-The pre-registration fee will be deducted from the Participation Cost Year 1.
+NOTE: For self-funded students admitted to the programme, a pre-registration fee of €1,000 must be paid to confirm their place during April 2026; the exact date will be communicated to each student by email.
+This pre-registration fee will be deducted from the Participation Cost Year 1.
+Please note that this fee is non-refundable in case of withdrawal.

 Admitted students will be responsible for their own living and travel expenses.
 Information and assistance regarding accomodation options are available on the websites of each partner university.